OpenmindAGI/OM1/README.md

 2. Set up environment variables:

 Edit `.env` with your API keys (e.g. OPENAI_API_KEY).
 NOTE: an OpenAI api key is required.
+If you want your agent to be able to tweetr, please provide a `TWIITER_API_KEY` as well.

 ```bash
 cp .env.example .env